sguarin/machine-mqtt-node-red/README.md

 The following research consists in testing sql injections via MQTT using Mosquitto, Node-red and PostgreSQL in a docker composed lab, but it can be extended to other implementations.
 The messesges are received via MQTT broker, processed in Node-red and stored on a SQL database.

-I explored differents Node-red flows implementations found on the customer and in different tutorial and resources found on internet.
+I explored differents Node-red flows found implemented on the customer and in different tutorials and resources found on internet.

-I noticed that security on MQTT is not taken seriosly as in http/web.
+I noticed that security on MQTT is not taken seriously as in http/web.
 There are a lots of free and open brokers sometimes used for production.
-That knowledge of valid messages are available to anyone subscribed to the topic.
+Knowledge of valid messages are available to anyone getting subscribed to the topic.
 An attacker could view and use that kwnowledge to replay the messages trying some injections.

 After testing against sql injections, I will present some vulnerable scenarios, mitigations and good implementations.